Culture Shock in Portugal

-Most courses are held in the evenings, and last between one to three hours, and are taught by a variety of Portuguese teachers in a number of different styles.
-They are usually worth attending to help you get started, and often will provide you with some social contacts, as other foreigners will also attend them.
+Most courses are held in the evenings, last between one and three hours, and are taught by a variety of Portuguese teachers in a number of different styles.
+In addition to helping new arrivals get to grips with the basics of the Portuguese language, these courses are also great for meeting fellow expats.

-Learning the language is a key element to helping you feel more at home, managing your way through the system and, of course, being able to share some conversation with your local neighbours.
-It is also a key element to help you integrate more smoothly, and feel like less of an outsider.
+Learning the language is a key element to feeling more at home in Portugal, managing one's way through the system and, of course, being able to share conversation with the locals.
+It is also a key element to help new arrivals integrate themselves more smoothly, and feel like less of an outsider.

 Local customs in Portugal

 Unlike most Western countries, Portugal still has a more formal approach when it comes to addressing individuals.
-The use of Snr (Mr) / Sra (Mrs) in front of your name is common practice, especially for the older generation.
-To be polite, you should take care to address them similarly until you are more familiar with them.
+The use of Senor (Mr) or Senora (Mrs) in front of a name is common practice, especially for the older generation.
+To be polite, expats should take care to address locals similarly until on more familiar terms.

 Shaking of hands and kissing on both cheeks is the common greeting.
-Men shake hands at even the shortest of meetings, and more reserved people will find that strangers will also kiss you on both cheeks.
+Men shake hands at even the shortest of meetings, and more reserved people will find it odd that strangers will often kiss them on both cheeks.
 To clarify: men do not commonly kiss each other, unless there is a great display of affection or joy.

 Festivities in Portugal

-Portugal is predominantly Roman Catholic as a culture, and local values are marked by strong familial ties.
+Portugal has a predominantly Roman Catholic culture and local values are marked by strong familial ties.
 It is common to see large family groups gather to eat meals together, or enjoy barbeques and any other celebration in each other's company.
-They are also very hospitable people, and will offer you food and drink if you are nearby.
-It is polite to accept and if you do not, they may not leave you alone until you do, as they are generous people.

-In the summer, it is Festa-time.
-From Carnaval in February through to October, for every holiday and Saint's day, there is a celebration.
-Almost every village in the entire country has a festa, and these can be elaborate affairs or simple ones, but the one thing that expats can expect, is that there will be music, food and drink, and a good time enjoyed by all.
+In the summer, it is festa-time.
+From Carnaval in February through to October, for every holiday and saint's day, there is a huge celebration.
+Almost every village in the entire country has a festa, and these can be elaborate affairs or simple ones, but the one thing that expats can expect is that there will be music, food and drink, and a good time enjoyed by all.